ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 `{m:let variable = AQL expression} ...let block... {m:endlet}`

+If you want to use a variable named 'endlet' you can use an extra space after 'm:'.
+You can also use the AQL let exression if you add a space after 'm:'.

 #### Bookmark ([example](https://github.com/ObeoNetwork/M2Doc/tree/master/tests/org.obeonetwork.m2doc.tests/resources/bookmark/nominal))

 Generates a bookmark with the result of the [AQL expression](https://www.eclipse.org/acceleo/documentation/aql.html) as identifier and the &#171;bookmark block&#187; as content.

 `{m:bookmark AQL expression} ...bookmark block... {m:endbookmark}`

+If you want to use a variable named 'bookmark' or 'endbookmark' you can use an extra space after 'm:'.

 #### Link ([example](https://github.com/ObeoNetwork/M2Doc/tree/master/tests/org.obeonetwork.m2doc.tests/resources/bookmark/nominal))